MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 1. Choose **Settings** > **Privacy**.
 1. Choose **Choose what to clear**.

 Kids Mode does not collect data for personalization of the news feed or other Microsoft services.
-You may not change the privacy settings for Kids Mode.
+You cannot change the privacy settings for Kids Mode.
 Other settings like Windows Defender SmartScreen and diagnostic data are configured according to the profile in which Kids Mode was launched.
 For more information about diagnostic data about how you use the browser and Windows Defender SmartScreen, see the [Diagnostic Data](#diagnostic-data) and [SmartScreen](#smartscreen) sections.

 <!-- ====================================================================== -->